ZelmaSedano/intermentionz/README.md

 If you would like to receive a Mention via text:

 1. Add a new Mention to your table
+2. Select that Mention with its Radio Button
-2. Enter your phone number (click 'Enter Phone') - MAKE SURE TO ADD A +1 IN FRONT
+3. Enter your phone number (click 'Enter Phone') - MAKE SURE TO ADD A +1 IN FRONT
-3. Click 'Get SMS' button - _et voila_!
+4. Click 'Get SMS' button - _et voila_!

 ## Technologies